 Shawn Liebl, Senior Meteorologist, working at an AWIPS console.

-Becca Mazur, Meteorologist, briefing Scott Carpenter, former Senior Meteorologist, on the weather forecast at shift change.
+Becca Mazur, Senior Meteorologist, briefing Scott Carpenter, former Senior Meteorologist, on the weather forecast at shift change.

 National Weather Service Weather Forecast Office Cheyenne.